laurenbrown108/employee-tracker/README.md

 ## Installation

 - Run the employeetracker.sql and seeds.sql in MySQL.
-Be sure to edit the information in the connection variblae in server.js before doing so.
+Be sure to edit the information in the connection variable in server.js before doing so.
 - Run npm install to install the required dependencies.

 ![gif](https://github.com/laurenbrown108/employee-tracker/blob/main/assets/employeetrackergif.gif?raw=true)